ypauchard/ITK-KrcahSheetnessImageFilter/README.md

 ## Description
 Implementation of graphcut segmentation based on a sheetness image filter as described by Krcah et. al.

+If you are interested in the original implementation it is now available [here](https://github.com/mkrcah/bone-segmentation)

 ## Usage
 **Create the sheetness image, and foreground and background masks**